I'm glad I took part and that I could inspire the next generation of scientists!

-Doing experiments to figure out how and why some types of cells in the body react differently when they are exposed to various types of compounds.
+Favourite thing to do in my job Doing experiments to figure out how and why some types of cells in the body react differently when they are exposed to various types of compounds.

 I recently moved to Exeter, from Surrey, to start doing research as a PhD student at the University of Exeter Medical School.
 When I’m not doing research I like to keep busy so I’m always going something after work and during my weekends.
 I have joined lots of clubs where I can meet new people and learn non-science stuff.
 I think it’s great to have other interests and to learn about how the world works.
 For example, I really love being part of a debating club at the University.
 Every week, loads of students get together to debate about really interesting and varied topics like, whether we should be saving endangered species or whether economics courses at University teach too maths and not enough history.
 This allows me to broaden my knowledge and also learn how to make a strong argument to win a debate.
 When I get good enough I’d like to compete with students from other Universities; that’s one of my goals for the time being!

 I look at the processes behind how fatty acids get inside cells.

 I am a PhD student at the University of Exeter.
 Being a PhD student means that you get to do research to ‘figure stuff out’ and hopefully make your text books more interesting (and bigger – sorry!)
 Not only that, I am lucky enough to be paid by a Research Council to ‘figure stuff out’ which is a bonus.

 My research uses expertise from the Medical School and the Physics Department at the University of Exeter to figure out how and why some compounds are bad for us and why some are good for us.
 Here’s a little bit about the science…